JS. Wills, Trusts & Probate

 JS Complaints Procedure

-We always look to provide our clients with a high level of service but if you would like to talk to us about how we could improve our service to you, or if you are unhappy with the service you are receiving, please let us know by contacting our office managing partner Diane Brennan.
+We always look to provide our clients with a high level of service but if you would like to talk to us about how we could improve our service to you, or if you are unhappy with the service you are receiving, please let us know by contacting our office managing partner Lucy Williams.
 For more information about our full complaints procedure and how to get in touch, click here.

 Get in touch